p5kw4r/bc-interoperability/README.md

 ```

 The API credentials for the blockchain are stored in the `~/.multichain/chain1/multichain.conf` file.
-The blockchain's settings are stored in `~/.multichain/chain1/params.dat` and can be modified.
+The blockchain's settings are stored in the `~/.multichain/chain1/params.dat` file.

 > Once the blockchain is initialized, **these parameters cannot be changed**.